-And for that, I recommend my post on how to create a successful morning routine.
+And for that, I recommend my post on creating a successful morning routine.
 Do yourself a favor and check out that post before moving forward.

 What made the list?

-This morning routine list is comprised of ideas suggested by trusted sources.
+This list of morning routine ideas is comprised of concepts suggested by trusted sources.
 From people that have done it themselves, to things that are generally accepted as good ideas.

-And while I know I said that there is no “best list” because it’s dependent on your situation, you can use this list as inspiration for your own routine.
+And while I know I said that there is no “best list” because it’s dependent on your situation, you can use this morning routine list as inspiration for your own mornings.

 When going through it, don’t get too caught up on who does what or what you “need” to be doing.
 Because it doesn’t matter.